mmikowski/mmikowski.github.io/_posts/2016-02-10-why-jquery.md

 3. DOM access speed often isn't the problem.
 For example, I once wrote a photo management application that would show 3,000 thumbnails on screen in multiple scrolling areas.
-I tried to use jQuery UI `draggable` to drag and drop between these windows, and *it took 45 seconds to process*.
+I tried to use jQuery UI `draggable` to drag and drop between the scroll areas, and *it took 45 seconds to process*.
 A very similar issue arose when highlight a selected element: a hover effect took *15 seconds* to show.
 But the problem wasn't with jQuery selector or manipulation time.
 If those times had dropped to zero, the performance problems would have barely budged.
 Both problems were because the `draggable` algorithms forced very costly reflows that we could not accept.
-Also, instead of attaching a click handler to 3,000 elements, we attached one to the body and delegated *everything*.
+Also, instead of adding a click handler each of 3,000 elements, we attached one to the body and delegated *everything*.
+   This smarter approach got those times down to 1s and .1s respectively.

 Overall, jQuery is a wonderfully useful library for certain projects, and completely unnecessary in others.
 We don't ever *need* it, but when